fredrik-rose/AdventOfCode2023/README.md

 ```
  dot -Tpng -o graph.png graph.dot
 ```
 Look at day 20 to see how to generate the .dot file.
+Use `digraph` for directed graphs and `graph` for undirected.
+To remove multiple equal connections use the `strict` keyword.

 <img src="adventofcode/day20/graph.png"/>